jpa458/runningman/README.md

 runningman
 ==========

-Arduino sketch to control a treadmill
+Arduino sketch to control a treadmill so I can create custom fitness programs.
+Sketch is loaded into a JeeNode which controls the treadmill increase/decrease speed buttons using a JeeLabs Relay Plug.